abenaoboateng/Portfolio/README.md

 **Findings:**
-***Do genetically engineered crops seem to have an infl uence on the cancer incidence rate and death rate inthe United States?**
+***Do genetically engineered crops seem to have an infl uence on the cancer incidence rate and death rate in the United States?**

 Within our research research we hypothesized that the increase of GMO could correlate to an increase in cancerincidence and death rates.
 In Fig 1.8,visualization created to view the possible relationship between the amount of cancer deaths, the cancer rate and the total GMO adoption amounts for different given years, there seems to be a connection between all 3 variables.
 Within this visualization we see that as the years go by there is an increase in GMO adoptions and a constant range in cancer deaths over the years.
 Although the incidence rate decreases abit in the latter years there is a more widespread distribution of deaths caused by Cancer.
 Within our visualization we see that the Cancer Incidence Rate used for this analysis report has a normal distribution with an average of 171.5 incidents of cancer per 100,000 people.
 This rate utilized can further explain why there is not much change in the incidence rate within our visualization throughout the years as the mean value within each state likely varied 16.06 standard deviations.
 Despite the clear negative correlation in Fig 1.6 between GMO Adoption and Cancer Deaths, the Fig 1.8 showing the relationship between cancer deaths and incidence displays that more GMO adoptions per year has some slight correlation to more cancerous deaths.